rhyannonjoy/api-docs-glossary/docs/tools-techniques.md

 Essential tools and methods for API documentation workflows.
-From version control to interactive documentation generators, this section covers the software, platforms, and practices used to create, test, validate, and publish API documentation.
+From version control to interactive documentation generators, this section covers the software, platforms, and practices used to create, test, verify, and publish API documentation.

 **Git branch workflow example:**